sanuvarghese/HplusMVA/NtupleMaker/README.md

-To process all files assign the correct btagging weight normalisation.
+To process all files and assign the correct btagging weight normalisation.

 ```
 ./runPreAna.sh